eps0003/Easy3D/README.md

 - [Function handles](https://www.angelcode.com/angelscript/sdk/docs/manual/doc_datatypes_funcptr.html) (`funcdef`) cannot be used with `shared` functions or methods in `shared` classes.

   > **Tip:** A better alternative is to use an interface instead of a function declaration.
 Classes that implement the interface can be instantiated with any dependencies, whereas a function definition only has access to the parameters defined in the function definition.

+### What are Husks?

+[Husks](/Easy3D/Husk/) are bare-bones blobs that are created for every player when they join and after every death, even when they are assigned to the spectator team.
+They are useful for various reasons:

+- Preventing a `Connecting...` message from incessantly flashing on the screen above the 3D rendering layer.
+- Attributing kills to players via the CBlob `SetPlayerOfRecentDamage()` method.
+- Displaying kills and deaths in the killfeed and statistics on the scoreboard via the CBlob `server_Hit()` and `server_Die()` methods.
+- Checking for player input on the server via the CBlob key-related methods.
+- Storing properties for the life of the blob (i.e. until the player is killed) via the CBlob set and get methods.